bitnami/charts/incubator/moodle/README.md

 ## Persistence

-The [Bitnami moodle](https://github.com/bitnami/bitnami-docker-moodle) image stores the moodle data and configurations at the `/bitnami/moodle` and `/bitnami/apache` paths of the container.
+The [Bitnami moodle](https://github.com/bitnami/bitnami-docker-moodle) image stores the moodle data and configurations at the `/bitnami/moodle` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.